 The chimney is also a weakness.
 Mice have claws that allow them to climb up anything that gives them a good enough grip.
 The brick of your chimney is rough enough that they can use their claws to climb up the exterior of the chimney and down the interior.
 Fortunately, you can install metal sheeting around the base of the chimney so that mice cannot climb it.

-6. Utility Line Entry Points
+6. Utility Line and HVAC

 Inspect both the inside and outside of your home where utility lines run in.
 Check around plumbing pipes and gas lines.
 You may notice gaps large enough for a mouse to slip into your home.
 Make sure you place silicone caulk around the utility lines on the inside and outside of your home so mice cannot get into your home.

-7. Roof Entry Points
+7. Holes in Roof

 If you have damages and gaps in your roof, mice will enter your home through the attic.
 Poke your head up into the attic and look for areas where you see daylight shining through.
 Address roof repair immediately to ensure mice cannot make their way inside.